Stochastic maximum principle for problems with delay with general dependence on the past: The controlled problem and the stochastic maximum principle

-Next we want to show that the adjoint equation of a delay equation is of the form of equation (\ref{ABSDEtrascinata}), and it allows to formulate a stochastic maximum principle for finite dimensional controlled state equations with delay, and in the case of final cost functional depending on the history of the process.
+Next we want to show that the adjoint equation of a delay equation is of the form of ABSDE (\ref{ABSDEtrascinata}), and it allows to formulate a stochastic maximum principle for finite dimensional controlled state equations with delay, and in the case of final cost functional depending on the history of the process.
 Many recent papers, see e.g. \cite{ChenWuAutomatica2010}, \cite{ChenWuYu2012}, deal with similar problems, but only in the simpler case of final cost functionals not depending on the past of the process.
-Moreover it is considered only the case of pointwise delay, or in some cases the past affects the system at time $t$ by terms of the form
+Moreover only the case of pointwise delay is considered, or in some cases the past affects the system at time $t$ by terms of the form

 where $\xi$ may coincide with the state $x$ of the system, and/or with the control $u$.
-These two choices coincide respectively with taking the measures $\mu_i,\,i=1,...,6$ dirac measures and measures absolutely continuous with respect to the Lebesgue measure.
-In the present paper we are able to handle $\mu_i,\,i=1,..., 6$ strongly regular measures on $[-d,0]$: such a general case is treated in the paper \cite{hu1990maximum}, only in the case without delay in the control and it is here proved by means of anticipated BSDEs.
+These two choices coincide respectively with taking the measures $\mu_i,\,i=1,...,6$ delta Dirac measures and measures absolutely continuous with respect to the Lebesgue measure and with exponential density.
+In the present paper we are able to handle $\mu_i,\,i=1,..., 6$ finite regular measures on $[-d,0]$: such a general case is treated in the paper \cite{hu1990maximum}, only in the case without delay in the control and it is here proved by means of anticipated BSDEs.

 In order to write the adjoint equation, at first we study the variation of the state: let us consider the pair $(x,u)$, where $x$ is solution to equation (\ref{eq:state:fin}) and $u$ is the control process in this equation, and let $v \in \mathcal{U}$ be another admissible control; set $ \bar v= v-\bar u$ and